Why do we need a Scottish Road Works Commissioner?

 Can roads authorities or utilities be penalised for poor performance?

-The Commissioner can impose a penalty of up to £50,000 to both roads authorities and utility companies for a systematic failure to co-ordinate or co-operate respectively.
+The Commissioner can impose a penalty of up to £100,000 reviewed in the T(S)A 2019 to both roads authorities and utility companies for a systematic failure to co-ordinate or co-operate respectively.
 Both roads authorities and utility companies are regularly provided with an indication of their performance through analysis reports and performance reviews.
 The power to issue penalties will only be used as a last resort after opportunities to improve have failed to result in satisfactory performance being achieved.